Airbnb has been around since 2008, but its recent rise in popularity over the last…

 The rise of e-cigarettes and vaping devices has given rise to the false narrative that there is a safe alternative to cigarette smoking.
-The industry quickly caught on.
+In addition to e-cigarette explosions, those who use vaping devices are risk of developing serious lung injuries.
 Early adoption of these devices, called electronic nicotine delivery system (ENDS), occurred primarily in two groups: 1) those wanting to quit smoking and 2) those who liked the flavored options.
 As of 2019, vaping is especially popular among teens and young adults.
 As the number of vaping-related lung injury cases grows, so too does public concern.
-If you or a loved one suffered lung damage from vaping, contact a Vaping Lung Injury Attorney from The Carlson Law Firm.
+If you or a loved one suffered lung damage from vaping, contact a Vaping Lung Injury Lawsuit Attorney from The Carlson Law Firm.

 The concept of e-cigarettes has been around since 1927.
 However, the e-cig, as we know it today, hit the American market in 2007.
 The vaping industry may be new compared to the old tobacco industry, however, product liability law is not.
 The Carlson Law Firm has been representing victims of corporate negligence for more than 40 years.
 There are several laws in place that protect consumers from dangerous products.

 If you were diagnosed with a lung injury after vaping, call The Carlson Law Firm today.

 Is vaping safe?